George Midenyo

-George Midenyo Oguk is a retired Kenyan striker who featured for Kenyan Premier League sides Mathare United, Tusker F.C., Gor Mahia F.C., Nairobi City Stars, Wazito F.C. and Kenya.
+George Midenyo Oguk, (born 21 August 1981) is a Kenyan football manager and former player.
+He had stints at various Kenya Premier league clubs and in Norway, Sweden & Ethiopia during his playing career.
+He is currently the head coach of Kenya Premier league team Mara Sugar Fc.

-He also featured for Norwegian side Raufoss IL, Swedish sides Mjölby AI FF and Husqvarna FF, and Sidama Coffee S.C. in Ethiopia.
-He is now a coach.
+Born in Nairobi, Kenya.
+He featured professionally for Norwegian side Raufoss IL, Swedish sides Mjölby AI FF and Husqvarna FF, and Sidama Coffee S.C. in Ethiopia.

 Club career

 Midenyo started his career at Mathare United in 2002 and after five seasons joined Tusker F.C. for a season.
 He then moved to Norwegian side Raufoss IL in 2007 then to Swedish side Mjölby AI FF the same year.
 In 2008 he joined Husqvarna FF and spent two seasons before returning to Mjölby AI FF.

-In 2011 he was back from scandinavia and rejoined Tusker F.C.
+In 2011 he was back from Scandinavia and rejoined Tusker F.C.
 In 2012 he joined Gor Mahia F.C. for two seasons then landed at Nairobi City Stars for the 2014 season.

 Thereafter, he moved to Sidama Coffee S.C. for two seasons before returning to Kenya to join Wazito F.C. in the second tier.

-Coaching
+Managerial career

 After half a season at Wazito F.C., Midenyo switched to the bench to become an assistant coach and served for a season and a half.

 After coaching private entities and schools, Midenyo was back to coaching at club level.
-This includes Mt.
+This included Mt.
 Kenya United in the second tier and Mathare United in the Kenyan topflight.

-He currently holds a CAF 'B' Diploma in coaching.
+He currently holds a CAF 'A' coaching licence.

+Midenyo was appointed to take charge of newly promoted Kenya premier league side Mara Sugar Fc in August 2024.
+He began his return to top flight coaching with a 3-0 win over Kakamega Homeboyz at the Awendo Green Stadium.